Are you at least 21 years of age or hold a valid medical marijuana card?

 Marijuana Potency

 Sometimes labeled as “Total Active Cannabinoids” (TAC), your marijuana packaging label will include a section that breaks down the percentage of cannabinoids that a product contains.
-This label will show the exact amounts of THC and CBD, as well as any other psychoactive compounds like CBG and THCa that may be active in the product.
+This label will show the exact amounts of THC and CBD.
+Some labels also provide information about minor cannabinoids like CBG and THCa.
+These cannabinoids can have unique effects on your high and will often contribute to the overall experience.
 This section is important for newcomers, as you’ll be able to evaluate the strength of the product before making a purchase.

-A cannabis label can appear confusing at first, but once you understand what means what, you can use the labels to your advantage.
+A cannabis label can appear confusing at first, but once you understand what it means, you can use the labels to your advantage.
+Paying attention to these details on a cannabis label can help you make more informed choices based on your preferences and needs.
 Many of these items are even cannabis labeling requirements by U.S. law, so you should expect them on every product you buy from a trusted source.
 Once you know how to read a cannabis label, you’ll be able to find the exact marijuana flower you’re looking for in a matter of minutes!

-Have you ever been confused about cannais labels?
+Have you ever been confused about cannabis labels?
 Hit me up on social media, and let’s spark up a conversation about it.

 Hours